Why should you write a short thank-you email after an interview? The reason is simple thank you notes make a difference.

 Mention A Specific Point You Both Spoke About

 Personalize your email and talk about a specific problem, experience, or skill the hiring manager needs.
-Specify that this is one of your strong points.
+Specify that this is one of your strong points and why you would be a great fit for the position.

 Explain how you could use that skill or experience to achieve success in the job role.